51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Ready to hit the market, buy your dream home and conquer this whole homeownership thing?
 It’s an exciting step in life, to be sure.
 But there’s so much to keep track of along the way: hiring an agent, getting a mortgage, making offers, and closing the deal.
 Wouldn’t it be great if you could find a massive list of real estate tips for buyers to help guide you through everything?
 (Don’t worry; we know that’s why you’re here!)

 If you’re feeling inundated with information and you’re unsure of where to start, you’re not alone.
-In fact, according to recent data, 75% of first-time homebuyers feel overwhelmed by the process.
+Buying a home can be incredibly overwhelming and anxiety-inducing, especially for those purchasing their first home.
+In fact, 64% of homebuyers said their most recent homebuying experience was stressful.

 Here’s what you need to know before buying a home.